sfc-gh-sdickson/gen-ai-app/README.md

 The application supports a wide range of foundation models including:

-- Claude 3.5 Sonnet
+- Claude 3.5 Sonnet - Primary Model for this Project
 - Snowflake Arctic
 - Llama 4 (Maverick and Scout)
 - Deepseek R1
 - Mistral Large/Large2
 - Reka models
-- Jamba models
 - Mixtral
 - Llama 3/3.1/3.2 variants
 - And more...